mosets/docs/account.md

 When you purchase Mosets Tree on our website, you are purchasing a subscription.
 A subscription entitles you to one year of the following benefits:

-- Priority support on Mosets Private Support Form.
+- Priority support on Mosets Private Support Forum.
 - Access to download the latest version of the purchased product including bug fixes and new features.
 - Access Key to register your website for Automatic Updates through Joomla Update System.